jparyani/mediagoblin/docs/source/plugins.rst

 Configuring plugins
 ===================

-Generally, configuration goes in the ``.ini`` file.
-Configuration for a specific plugin, goes in a subsection of the ``plugins`` section.
+Configuration for a plugin goes in the subsection for that plugin.
+Core plugins are documented in the administration guide.
+Other plugins should come with documentation that tells you how to configure them.

 Example 1: Core MediaGoblin plugin